wyattscarpenter/flown/readme.md

 212 go 300
 213 go 200

-REMARK seek left to trailing nl of previous line (if it's the beginning of the input, exit) 300 left
+# seek left to trailing nl of previous line (if it's the beginning of the input, exit)
+300 left
 301 if eof
 302 go 1000